Orchard Hills Park is a 237-acre parcel in Chester Township. The property had formerly been managed as a golf course.

 It is Geauga Park District's intent to protect this natural area in

-Formerly operated as Orchard Hills Golf Course, this property has a aggregate trail traversing its hills, valleys and woodlands.
-The vantage from the parking area affords a rare view of Lake Erie from Geauga County.
+Formerly operated as Orchard Hills Golf Course, this property has 3.6 miles of trail that loop through former fairways, restored wetlands and reforested areas.
+The Sedge, Cricket and Harvest trails are paved and utilize portions of former cart paths.
+The vantage from the hillside affords a rare view of Lake Erie from Geauga County.
 Download the trail map here.

 When Orchard Hills Golf Course ceased operations in January 2007, it was the intent of the Patterson Family to permanently preserve that portion of their family’s land for the public to enjoy.